Postman-Student-Program/hacktoberfest21-api-starter/README.md

 You can chose any tech stack you like.
 If you've never built an API before or want a quick start, you can use Postman's API code genereator feature (in Beta) to download a boiler of the server code based on the API schema.

 You can do this in Postman for web to access the Beta feature.
-First, go to the API and select the versino `0.0.1`.
+First, go to the API and select the version `0.0.1`.
 Then, in the far right menu in Postman, click the `</>` icon to open the code generator.

 <img src="https://user-images.githubusercontent.com/9841162/134787853-c70d6aa7-c46b-485e-b5de-f0a0408182bf.png" height="200px"/>